What is a Card-Not-Present Transaction? Why Do CNP Transactions Matter?

 How Much Do CNP Transactions Cost?

 A surprising number of companies are paying these higher interchange costs and processing fees without even having to.
-If you’re finding yourself physically taking a card from a customer and then manually typing in the card information into a terminal or mobile device, you’re paying CNP interchange rates.
+If you’re finding yourself taking a physical card from a customer and then manually typing in the card information into a terminal or mobile device, you’re paying card-not-present CNP interchange rates.

 Avoid this by investing in a mobile card reader to be able to swipe those cards in the moment instead of entering them manually.

-A study conducted by the Federal Reserve in 2018 demonstrated the decline in card-present fraud from $3.68 billion in 2015 to $2.91 billion in 2016.
+A study conducted by the Federal Reserve in 2018 demonstrated the decline in card-present fraud from $3.68 billion in 2015 to $2.91 billion in card-present fraud in 2016.
 However, during that same time, eCommerce card-not-present fraud increased by $1.17 billion.
-That number is on the rise with the widespread adoption of EMV or chip technology across the country.
-With EMV chip cards making card-present theft more difficult, fraudsters are moving their efforts online.
+And card-not-present fraud is on the rise – with the widespread adoption of EMV or chip technology across the country, EMV chip cards make card-present fraud more difficult, and thieves are moving their fraudulent transactions from brick and mortar stores to online.
+Higher processing fees are a direct result of this increased risk of card-not-present fraud.

-In these cases, the liability rests with the company.
-However, there are steps you can take to increase the security of your card-not-present transactions.
+In these cases, the liabilities and fraud costs rest with the company.
+However, there are steps you can take to increase the security of your card-not-present transactions and continue protecting cardholder data.

 1. Use a Secure Payment Gateway

 First, ensure your website payments are made through a secure gateway.
-Investing in technology that will keep your customer’s information safe is well worth it in the long run for your business.
+Investing in technology that will keep your customer’s information safe is well worth it in the long run for your business and will help secure these card-not-present transactions.

 2. Capture Important Customer Information